Spectral shadows of a single GaAs quantum dot: Experimental details

-The PL and RF measurements are performed in a high-resolution confocal microscope setup with a focal spot diameter of $\lesssim 1\,$µm in reflection geometry using tunable diode and Ti:Sapphire ring lasers.
-For PL measurements, the QDs are excited nonresonantly by a diode laser with a photon energy of 1.63\,eV, and the detected PL of individual QDs is spectrally resolved using a triple-stage spectrometer with a maximal resolution of 20\,$\mu$eV and a liquid-nitrogen-cooled CCD camera.
-For RF measurements, the excitation laser is suppressed using a cross-polarization extinction technique \cite{kuhlmann_dark-field_2013} without any additional wave plates, achieving a signal to background extinction ratio of about $1:10^{-6}$.
-In the two-color experiments, the nonresonant laser is further suppressed using a band-pass filter \footnote{We observed that the polarization extinction exhibits a significant wavelength dependence, making the additional color filter essential for the far-detuned non-resonant laser}.
-The photons emitted by the QD are detected by a single-photon avalanche photo diode (APD) \footnote{Excelitas SPCM-AQRH-15-FC, saturation rate: 37\,MHz}, and a high-speed digitizer card \footnote{Alazartech ATS9360, operated at a sampling rate of 180\,MHz} records the arrival times of single photons from the APD.
+The PL and RF measurements are performed in a high-resolution confocal microscope setup with a focal spot diameter of $\lesssim \qty{1}{\um}$ in reflection geometry using tunable diode and Ti:Sapphire ring lasers.
+For PL measurements, the QDs are excited non-resonantly by a diode laser with a photon energy of \qty{1.63}{\eV}, and the detected PL of individual QDs is spectrally resolved using a triple-stage spectrometer with a maximum resolution of \qty{20}{\micro\eV} and a liquid-nitrogen-cooled CCD camera.
+For RF measurements, the excitation laser is suppressed using a cross-polarization extinction technique \cite{kuhlmann_dark-field_2013} without any additional wave plates, achieving a suppression of the laser stray light of about $1:10^{-6}$.
+In the two-color experiments, the non-resonant laser is further suppressed using a band-pass filter \footnote{We observed that the polarization extinction exhibits a significant wavelength dependence, making the additional color filter essential for the far-detuned non-resonant laser}.
+The photons emitted by the QD are detected by a single photon avalanche photodiode (APD)\footnote{Excelitas SPCM-AQRH-15-FC, saturation rate: \SI{37}{\MHz}} and a high-speed digitizer card \footnote{Alazartech ATS9360, which operates at a sampling rate of \SI{180}{\MHz}}, recording the arrival times of single photons from the APD.
 The sample is kept continuously in a closed-cycle cryostat at a temperature of 4$\,$K, allowing extended measurement durations without recurrent thermal cycling for coolant replacement.
-High-precision, low-temperature piezo actuators \footnote{Attocube ANSxyz100std/LT, ANPx102/RES/LT/HV and ANPz102/RES/LT/HV} provide accurate and stable position control.
+High-precision, low-temperature piezo actuators \footnote{Attocube ANSxyz100std/LT, ANPx102/RES/LT/HV, and ANPz102/RES/LT/HV} provide accurate and stable position control.